-Where the school receives more applications for Reception places than there are places available, a waiting list will operate, after which parents/carers must re-apply for a place in Year 1.
-The waiting list will be maintained by the school and it will be open to any parent or carer to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
+Where the school receives more applications for Reception places than there are places available, a waiting list will operate to the end of the school year, after which parents/carers must re-apply for a place in Year 1.
+The waiting list will be maintained by the school, and it will be open to any parent or carer to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.